micropython/micropython/ports/nrf/README.md

 * nRF UART application for IPhone/Android

 WebBluetooth mode can also be configured by editing `bluetooth_conf.h` and set `BLUETOOTH_WEBBLUETOOTH_REPL` to 1.
 This will alternate advertisement between Eddystone URL and regular connectable advertisement.
 The Eddystone URL will point the phone or PC to download [WebBluetooth REPL](https://aykevl.nl/apps/nus/) (experimental), which subsequently can be used to connect to the Bluetooth REPL from the PC or Phone browser.

+## Pin numbering scheme for nrf52840-based boards

+Software Pins 0-31 correspond to physical pins 0.x and software Pins 32-47 correspond to physical pins 1.x.

+Example:
+`Pin(47)` would be 1.15 on the PCA10059